Dimonka2/flatform/README.md

 - **Possibility to switch styles via config.** It is possible to declare several styles and switch between them.
 Option to switch styles at runtime is coming soon.

-- **Write less code.** Using this apprach you define control styles once and focus only on interface declaration.
+- **Write less code.** Using this approach you define control styles once and focus only on interface declaration.

 - **Livewire table component.** Unique Livewire table with sorting, search, filters, actions, row select, column formatters and sub details.